bmuenzenmeyer/personal-goals/README.md

 - [ ] Get a better functional understanding of React
 - [ ] Get a better functional understanding of Angular
 - [ ] Use Macaw more, or uninstall it
-- [ ] Do something with service workers, offline API,
+- [ ] Do something with service workers, offline API
+- [ ] Remove iconfonts from sites in favor of SVG
 - [ ] Deeper learning around Adobe products
 - [ ] Investigate the concept of a web design and development maturity model for learning
 - [ ] Design is Parenting.
 [Write this](https://trello.com/c/yctFcfo7/605-design-is-parenting) or kill it.